 Finding the Way They Think

 Men and women think differently.
 Many decisions to not buy an item are subconscious, which means customers may not be able to tell you exactly why.
 It’s important to research and analyze which terms work best for each type of product.
-A good start is an older, yet still accurate, post from The Houston Chronicle about marketing to men versus women.

 To analyze how well products do with men versus women, use demographic reporting in Google Analytics.
 This will also let you see results based on age groups, which can help you further determine the best word choices.